AndreMIsidoro/escalations/web_server_escalation.md

 ### Use Wappalyzer to get more information from the web server

+## Use the zap scanner

+	Use the zap spider scanner and then the active spider scanner to look for vulnerabilities

 ### Use gobuster to brute force hidden pages

 	https://github.com/Andre92Marcos/tools/tree/master/gobuster